sensuikan1973/flutter_expensive_native_embedding_journey/slide/pages/introduction.md

 ## What is **<UniqueTerm val="Expensive"/>** here ?

 The operations require a lot of CPU, Memory and Running Time.
-e.g. Connection to remote server, Huge Numerical computation, ...
+e.g. Connection to remote server, Huge numerical computation, ...

 ## What is **<UniqueTerm val="Native"/>** here ?